generatemotion/GAMES105_mdbook/src/Controlling.md

 P40
 ## Problem with Gradient-Based Methods

- - The optimization problem is usually highly nonlinear, gradients are unreliable
+ - The optimization problem is usually **highly nonlinear**, gradients are unreliable
  - The system is a black box with unknow dynamics, gradients are not available